The Best Book Tracker in 2026

 In my opinion, this is the only way to be truly confident on pages read, but it’s hella ugly, boring, and lonely to tap into your spreadsheet of choice (Excel, Google Sheets, Libre Office Calc, etc.) instead of a dedicated app.

-That said, if you have a pounds to spare, you could also just buy a template online and skip the effort of figuring out some of the most basic calculations or how to make it look a little pretty.
+That said, if you have pounds to spare, you could also just buy a template online and skip the effort of figuring out some of the most basic calculations or how to make it look a little pretty.
 I had a quick search online and found this particularly comprehensive option in beautiful pastel colours by MyProductiveLifeCo:

 *This post is not sponsored in any way.
 Other templates are out there!